Tiberiu Chibici

 November 30, 2019, by Tiberiu Chibici

-Want to try out a new beat?
-Do you want to learn to play the drums, but don't have any?
+Want to try out a new beat, or learn to play the drums but don't have a kit of your own?

 DrumKit simulates a virtual set of drums, using some great quality sounds.
 You can play with a mouse, a keyboard or a touch screen.